fabianoad/atm-kata-xp-farm/NOTES.md

 1 - check if it is returned -1 when a string is given as parameter[ failed ]

 2 - line 7 refactored by putting !Number(value) condition [ success ]

+3 - refactor code to return 2 when number 30 is given as parameter by calculating it instead of using a conditional if - line 17 [ success ]